SilkRose/Pony/stories/script-kitty/script-kitty.md

 *That should be all I need to get it through the portal, but what could it bring me…*

 After a second of though another smile crossed her lips.
-She pawed the keyboard before send another command.
+She pawed the keyboard before sending another command.

 After waiting ten minutes, she received a response: 'found'.